bpstephanie/The_Country_Quiz/TESTING.md

 ## Browser Compatibility

-The Country Quiz was manually tested on Google Chrome, Safari, Mozilla Firefox, Microsoft Edge, iOS and Andriod with no visible issues for the user.
+The Country Quiz was manually tested on Google Chrome, Safari, Mozilla Firefox, Microsoft Edge, iOS and Android with no visible issues for the user.

 ## Testing User Stories